-The Google Pixel Buds 2020 are okay truly wireless headphones for mixed usage.
-They're very comfortable for in-ears that feel stable enough to take with you to the gym.
-While their 6.7-hour battery life is a lot longer than advertised, it still likely isn't long enough to last an entire work day without needing a quick top-up.
-They also block out very little background noise, so they won't help to give you peace and quiet during your morning bus ride or while in the office.
+The Google Pixel Buds 2020 are okay for mixed usage.
+They're compact, sturdy, and have a very stable fit, which is great for on-the-go use.
+While their near seven-hour continuous battery life is longer than advertised, it still might not be long enough to last an entire workday without needing a quick top-up.
+They also block out very little background noise, so they won't help to give you quiet during your commute or time at the office.

-If you want headphones primarily for travel days or your daily commute, the Google Pixel Buds 2020 are only okay.
-While they're comfortable enough to wear for long periods, they block very little background noise, especially the low engine rumble of bus or planes.
-While their 6.7-hour battery should be long enough for your daily commutes, it may not be long enough for longer flights.
-On the bright side, Google advertises 2 hours of playback from a quick ten-minute charge, though we don't test this.
+The Google Pixel Buds 2020 are okay for commuting and traveling.
+While they're exceptionally portable and comfortable enough to wear for long periods, they block very little background noise, especially the low engine rumble of buses or planes.
+Their near seven-hour continuous battery life should be long enough for your daily commutes, but might not be sufficient for overnight flights.
+On the bright side, Google advertises two hours of playback from a quick 10-minute charge, though we don't test this.

 The Google Pixel Buds 2020 are great truly wireless headphones for sports.
-Thanks to their lightweight design and stability fins, they feel very stable in the ear and don't move or slide around, even with more intense head movements.
-They're rated IPX4 for sweat and water resistance, so you can wear them while jogging in the rain, though we don't currently test this.
-They look and feel very well-built and durable, and should be able to withstand being used in the gym without any issues.
+Thanks to their lightweight design and stability fins, they feel very stable in the ear and don't move or slide around, even with more vigorous head movements.
+Their IPX4 rating for water resistance makes them a good fit for outdoor runs, though we don't currently test this.
+They look and feel very well-built and durable, so they should endure a couple of minor drops and bumps.

 The Google Pixel Buds 2020 are Bluetooth-only headphones that aren't recommended for wireless gaming.
-While you can game with them on a mobile device or Bluetooth-enabled PC, their high latency and poor overall mic performance make them less than ideal for this use.
+While you can game with them on a mobile device or Bluetooth-enabled PC, their high audio latency makes them less than ideal for this use.

 The Google Pixel Buds 2 are Bluetooth-only headphones that can't be used wired.

-The Google Pixel Buds 2020 are well-designed and premium looking headphones.
+The Google Pixel Buds 2020 are premium-looking headphones with a minimalist style.
+They're compact, sleek, and don't feature much in the way of flashy branding or accents.
 Unlike the first-generation Google Pixel Buds 2017 Wireless, they're now truly wireless headphones with an in-ear fit.
-We tested the white version which have a mix of matte white and black on both the earbuds and the case.
+We tested the white version, which have a mix of matte white and black on both the earbuds and the case.
 They're also available in black, orange, or green, though the case is the same for all color options, and the black part of the earbud remains unchanged.
-The earbuds themselves are quite small and have a fairly unique look that sets them apart from the competition.

-The Google Pixel Buds 2's case looks and feels very premium and supports Qi wireless charging.
-While there's a light on the outside, it only tells you when the case itself is charged, and you have to open the lid to see the light inside to check if your earbuds are finished charging, which can be a bit annoying.
+The Google Pixel Buds 2's case is amazing.
+It looks and feels very premium, with an unusual rounded-off shape, and supports Qi wireless charging as well as conventional cable charging over USB-C. While there's an indicator light on the outside, it only tells you when the case itself is charged.
+You need to open the lid to see the interior indicator light that shows whether your earbuds are finished charging or not, which can be a bit annoying.

 The Google Pixel Buds 2 look and feel well-made and durable.
-They're made from dense, good quality plastic and are covered in a matte plastic that isn't prone to scratches.
+They're made from dense high-grade plastic and have a matte finish that feels fairly scratch-resistant.
 They feel like they should be able to withstand a few accidental drops or bumps without sustaining any damage.
-They're rated IPX4 for basic sweat and water resistance, though we don't test for this.
+They're rated IPX4 for water resistance, though we don't test for this.

 Note 09/17/2020: These headphones received a firmware update that adds a 'Bass Boost' feature within their companion app.
 When turned on, this feature adds quite a bit more bass, which is great if you find their default sound to be a bit light on thump and rumble.

-The Google Pixel Buds 2's frequency response consistency is excellent.
-Once you achieve a proper fit and seal with the included tips, you'll experience the same sound reproduction every time you use them.
+The Google Pixel Buds 2020's frequency response consistency is excellent.
+Once you achieve a proper fit and seal with the included ear tips, audio delivery should remain fairly similar on separate listening sessions.

 The Google Pixel Buds 2020's bass accuracy is decent.
 Low-bass is quite recessed, resulting in a lack of thump and rumble.
-This may not be too noticeable with all music, but fans of EDM or dubstep will likely be disappointed.
-They also lack a bit of kick and body which is noticeable with most genres.
+This may not be too noticeable with all music, but fans of EDM or dubstep are likely to be disappointed.
+They also lack a bit of kick and body, which is noticeable with most genres.
 On the bright side, their bass doesn't sound boomy, cluttered, or overpowering.

-The Google Pixel Buds 2's mid accuracy is outstanding.
-Almost the entire range is even, well-balanced, and natural.
+The Google Pixel Buds 2020's mid accuracy is outstanding.
+Most of the range is even and well-balanced.
 This ensures instruments and vocals that are clear and present without sounding cluttered or thin.

-The Google Pixel Buds 2's imaging performance is excellent.
-The entire group delay response is below the audibility threshold, resulting in a tight bass and a transparent treble reproduction.
-The L/R drivers of our test unit are exceptionally matched, resulting in accurate placement of instruments and objects (like voices and footsteps) in the stereo image.
-However, these results are only valid for our unit and yours may perform differently.
+The Google Pixel Buds 2020's imaging performance is excellent.
+The weighted group delay falls beneath the audibility threshold, resulting in a tight bass and a transparent treble reproduction.
+The L/R drivers are well-matched, resulting in accurate placement of instruments and objects, like voices and footsteps, in the stereo image.
+However, these results are only valid for our unit, and yours may perform differently.

-The Google Pixel Buds 2's weighted harmonic distortion performance is decent.
-They tend to distort a bit more in the higher frequencies, which can be a bit more noticeable, but it's still mostly within good limits, and shouldn't be too noticeable to most people.
+The Google Pixel Buds 2020's weighted harmonic distortion performance is decent.
+They tend to distort a bit more in the treble range at both moderate and high listening volumes, but it's still mostly within good limits and shouldn't be too noticeable to most people.

 These are the settings used to test the Google Pixel Buds 2020.
 Our results are only valid when listening using these settings.

-The Google Pixel Buds 2's noise isolation is bad and they passively block a lot less noise than most in-ear headphones.
-Unlike the Samsung Galaxy Buds Live Truly Wireless, which have an ANC system, they block almost no low-frequency noises, like the engine rumble from a bus or plane.
-They're also poor at blocking out background chatter, and only do a mediocre job at higher-frequency sounds like fans or AC units.
+The Google Pixel Buds 2020's noise isolation is bad, and they passively block a lot less noise than most in-ear headphones.
+Unlike the Samsung Galaxy Buds Live Truly Wireless, which have an ANC system, they block almost no low-frequency noises, like the low rumble of bus or plane engines.
+They also do a poor job of filtering out background chatter, and only do a mediocre job at higher-frequency sounds like fans or AC units.

-Voices recorded with the microphone sound fairly thin, muffled, and somewhat distorted.
-That being said, your voice is still fairly easy to understand.
+The mic's recording quality is poor.
+Recorded speech sounds thin, muffled, and slightly distorted.
+Thankfully, your voice is still fairly easy to understand.

-The noise handling of the microphone is excellent.
-In moderately noisy environments, the person on the other end of the line should have no problem hearing you.
-However, as you can hear in the 'Speech + Subway Noise' audio clip, your voice still gets easily drowned out in very loud situations.
+The microphone's noise handling is excellent.
+In moderately noisy environments, the person on the other end of the line should have no problem hearing you, though you may have trouble being understood if you call from an especially loud setting, like a subway car.

-The Bluetooth connectivity of these headphones is alright.
+These in-ears have alright Bluetooth connectivity.
+They don't support NFC or multi-device pairing, which is a little annoying if you want to stream music from your phone while remaining connected to your computer.
 While you can pair them with any Bluetooth device like normal, when you open the case near a compatible Android device, it automatically recognizes them, making pairing very easy.
 This is advertised as working with any device running Android 6.0 or newer, and while it worked with our Samsung Galaxy S10e, we can't verify which other devices are compatible.
-Unfortunately, these headphones don't support multi-device pairing, which is a shame.
-We also tested high latency on all devices, though it's worth noting that different apps and devices seem to compensate for this differently, so your mileage may vary in real-world usage.
+They have somewhat high latency on Android, but it's even higher on PCs as well as mobile iOS devices, which could be quite disruptive while streaming videos.
+However, it's worth noting that apps and devices seem to compensate for this differently, so your experience may vary in the real-world.

 These headphones can't be used wired.
-They come with a USB-C charging cable for their case.
+They come with a USB-A to USB-C charging cable for their case.

 The Jabra Elite Active 75t Truly Wireless are better truly wireless in-ears than the Google Pixel Buds 2020 Truly Wireless.
-The Jabra have a higher IP rating for water and dust resistance, physical buttons that offer more functionality, and a more excited sound profile with a ton of extra low-bass that some users may prefer.
-They also block way more background noise, have a better microphone, support multi-device pairing, and have a much better app with access to a graphic EQ and presets.
+The Jabra have a higher IP rating for water and dust resistance and physical buttons that offer more functionality.
+They also block way more background noise, have better microphone recording quality, support multi-device pairing, and have a much better app with access to a graphic EQ and presets.
 On the other hand, the Pixel's case holds more charges, and can fully charge your earbuds much faster.
 They also pair instantly with Android devices.

 The Apple AirPods Pro Truly Wireless are much better truly wireless in-ears than the Google Pixel Buds 2020 Truly Wireless.
-The AirPods block significantly more background noise, thanks in part to their excellent ANC feature.
+The Apple block significantly more background noise, thanks in part to their excellent ANC feature.
 They also have a slightly better-balanced sound profile with a bit more bass.
-On the other hand, the Pixel Buds last longer off a single charge, and have an easier-to-use control scheme.
+On the other hand, the Google last longer off a single charge, and have an easier-to-use control scheme.

 The Google Pixel Buds 2020 Truly Wireless are better wireless headphones than the Google Pixel Buds 2017 Wireless but with a different design.
 While the 2017 model have a wire connecting each earbud, the new Pixel Buds 2020 are truly wireless.
 Other than that, the 2020 Pixel Buds are more comfortable, have a much better-balanced sound profile, and have a longer single-charge battery life.
 On the other hand, the 2017 Pixel Buds can be paired to two devices at once, though the newer model now has instant pairing with Android devices.